erikw/tmux-powerline/README.md

 # tmux-powerline
-This is a set of scripts (segments) for making a nice and dynamic tmux status-bar where elements can come and disappears depending on events.
+This is a set of scripts (segments) for making a nice and dynamic tmux statusbar where elements can come and disappears depending on events.
 I really like the look of [Lokaltog/vim-powerline](https://github.com/Lokaltog/vim-powerline) and I decided I wanted the same for tmux.

 The following segments exists for now:
 * LAN & WAN IP addresses.